The Travelers Companies, Inc. (NYSE:TRV) Shares Sold by Joel Isaacson & Co. LLC

 Joel Isaacson & Co.
-LLC decreased its stake in shares of The Travelers Companies, Inc. (NYSE:TRV – Free Report) by 9.5% in the 1st quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 3,122 shares of the insurance provider’s stock after selling 326 shares during the period.
+LLC lowered its holdings in The Travelers Companies, Inc. (NYSE:TRV – Free Report) by 9.5% in the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 3,122 shares of the insurance provider’s stock after selling 326 shares during the period.
 Joel Isaacson & Co.
-LLC’s holdings in Travelers Companies were worth $535,000 at the end of the most recent reporting period.
+LLC’s holdings in Travelers Companies were worth $535,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds have also recently bought and sold shares of the company.
+Other large investors also recently made changes to their positions in the company.
 FWL Investment Management LLC acquired a new stake in shares of Travelers Companies in the fourth quarter worth $28,000.
 US Asset Management LLC acquired a new stake in shares of Travelers Companies in the fourth quarter worth $29,000.
-FNY Investment Advisers LLC acquired a new stake in shares of Travelers Companies in the first quarter worth $31,000.
-Glass Jacobson Investment Advisors llc acquired a new stake in shares of Travelers Companies in the fourth quarter worth $38,000.
-Finally, Motco increased its position in shares of Travelers Companies by 75.4% in the fourth quarter.
-Motco now owns 214 shares of the insurance provider’s stock worth $40,000 after acquiring an additional 92 shares in the last quarter.
+FNY Investment Advisers LLC acquired a new stake in Travelers Companies during the 1st quarter valued at $31,000.
+Glass Jacobson Investment Advisors llc acquired a new stake in Travelers Companies during the 4th quarter valued at $38,000.
+Finally, Motco grew its holdings in Travelers Companies by 75.4% during the 4th quarter.
+Motco now owns 214 shares of the insurance provider’s stock valued at $40,000 after purchasing an additional 92 shares in the last quarter.
 Institutional investors and hedge funds own 81.06% of the company’s stock.

 Analysts Set New Price Targets

 A number of research firms recently weighed in on TRV.
+Citigroup raised their price target on shares of Travelers Companies from $182.00 to $186.00 and gave the company a “neutral” rating in a report on Friday, April 21st.
 Barclays raised their price target on shares of Travelers Companies from $179.00 to $185.00 in a report on Thursday, April 20th.
-Morgan Stanley began coverage on shares of Travelers Companies in a report on Tuesday, June 20th.
-They set an “equal weight” rating and a $185.00 price target for the company.
-Piper Sandler lowered their price target on shares of Travelers Companies from $208.00 to $176.00 in a report on Thursday.
+StockNews.com lowered shares of Travelers Companies from a “buy” rating to a “hold” rating in a report on Monday, June 19th.
 Jefferies Financial Group lowered their price target on shares of Travelers Companies from $188.00 to $182.00 and set a “hold” rating for the company in a report on Monday, April 10th.
-Finally, Wells Fargo & Company raised their price target on shares of Travelers Companies from $181.00 to $182.00 and gave the company an “equal weight” rating in a report on Wednesday, April 5th.
+Finally, Piper Sandler reduced their price objective on shares of Travelers Companies from $208.00 to $176.00 in a research note on Thursday.
 Nine equities research analysts have rated the stock with a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the stock.
 According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average target price of $194.31.

 Travelers Companies Trading Up 0.4 %